 Create an Outlook Data File (.pst) to save your information

-In the New group, click New Items, point to More Items, and then click Outlook Data File.
+On the Home tab, in the New group, click New Items, point to More Items, and then click Outlook Data File.

 By default, data files are not password-protected.
 To add a password to your data file, under Password, type that password that you want to use in the Password and Verify Password text boxes.

 Important Microsoft, your Internet service provider (ISP), or your email administrator don’t have access to your password, nor can they assist you with recovering the contents of the Outlook Data File (.pst) if you forget the password.